• Skip to primary navigation

 Website Color Contrast Is an Important Accessibility Issue

 Have you ever visited a website and struggled to read the text?
-As a generality, the reason you are experiencing difficulty is likely related to color contrast.
+Usually, the reason you are experiencing difficulty is related to color contrast.

 Under current website standard practice, websites should be striving to hit the WCAG Level AA standards or higher.
 Depending upon the nature of your business, having an accessible website isn’t a goal, it is a mandate.
 You can be denied funding, contracts, or even sued if your website does not meet minimal accessibility standards.
 Color contrast plays a big role in these standards.